Learning-based adaption of robotic friction models: Introduction

 In the context of advancing human-robot collaboration in manufacturing \citep{ajoudani2018progress, kim2021human, ANGLERAUD2024102663, LIU2024102666}, where physical interaction between humans and robots is becoming increasingly important, the accurate estimation of interaction forces is critical for ensuring safety \citep{Aivaliotis2019, CHERUBINI20161, iskandar2023hybrid}.
 Achieving this often involves the precise estimation of external forces, which can be accomplished by mounting force-torque sensors on the robot's end-effector.
 Unfortunately, many industrial robots do not have these sensors due to their high cost \citep{Hägele2016}.
 This situation emphasizes the need for a reliable, cost-effective, and sensorless method for estimating external torque, which, in turn, necessitates the development of an accurate friction model.

-A precise model of friction \cite{kermani2007friction} has the potential to enhance the functionality of robotic systems in multiple aspects.
-It plays a crucial role in achieving energy-efficient computations, enhancing the precision of dynamic simulations, improving control performance at the joint level \citep{dietrich2021practical,Xie2023,Ke2023}, or detecting slip \citep{reinecke2014experimental}.
+A precise model of friction \citep{kermani2007friction} has the potential to enhance the functionality of robotic systems in multiple aspects.
+It plays a crucial role in achieving energy-efficient computations, enhancing the precision of dynamic simulations, improving control performance at the joint level \citep{dietrich2021practical,Xie2023,Ke2023,aivaliotis2023}, or detecting slip \citep{reinecke2014experimental}.
 To mitigate the undesirable effects of friction, a model-based friction compensation approach is commonly integrated into the control system.
 This approach finds widespread applications across multiple domains, including joint-level control \citep{iskandar2020,iskandar2022}, safe human-robot interaction \citep{de2008atlas,dietrich2019hierarchical,vogel2020ecosystem,iskandar2021}, and the enhancement of external torque estimation precision during interactions with the environment.
+Furthermore, friction is an important factor in the degradation curves of the components of a robot, thus, a precise friction estimation also improves the predictive maintenance \citep{AIVALIOTIS2021, AIVALIOTIS2021b}.
 However, modeling the friction is highly complicated since it depends on a multitude of factors limiting the applicability of model-based approaches \citep{Rizos2005, Linderoth2013, khan2017review, hao2015observer, bittencourt2012static, bittencourt2013modeling}.